i-inose/covidillness/README.md

 ## Description
-This can be seen in the graph of the number of fatalities and serious injuries due to Covid-19.<br>
+This can be seen in the graph of the number of deaths and severe cases due to Covid-19.<br>
 Data on the number of seriously injured persons： https://covid19.mhlw.go.jp/public/opendata/severe_cases_daily.csv"<br>
 Data on the number of deaths：